History of De minimis in Timeline

 1966: Decimal currency replaced pounds, shillings and pence

-In 1966, Australia replaced pounds, shillings, and pence with decimal currency.
-At that time, donations to charities were tax deductible if they equaled or exceeded $2, an amount that remains unchanged.
-This $2 threshold is now considered trivial due to inflation.
+In 1966, Australia switched to decimal currency, replacing pounds, shillings, and pence.
+At that time, donations to charities became tax deductible if they equaled or exceeded $2, an amount that has remained unchanged despite inflation rendering it trivial.

 1985: Transport Act 1985

-The Transport Act 1985 (as amended by the 2000 Transport Act) introduced the provisions which govern the duties of local passenger transport authorities to secure local bus services where these would not otherwise be met.
+The Transport Act 1985 introduced the provisions which govern the duties of local passenger transport authorities to secure local bus services where these would not otherwise be met.

 Following bus deregulation in Great Britain in 1986, small contracts for supplementary local bus services could be let by local authorities without competitive tendering.

-In 1991, concerning an assessment of environmental effect in environmental planning in New Zealand, the term 'de minimis' is common in the legal and planning professions.
+In 1991, The Resource Management Act 1991 was enacted in New Zealand, the term de minimis is common in the legal and planning professions for assessment of environmental effect.

-The Transport Act 1985 (as amended by the 2000 Transport Act) introduced the provisions which govern the duties of local passenger transport authorities to secure local bus services where these would not otherwise be met.
+The Transport Act 1985 (as amended by the Transport Act 2000) introduced the provisions which govern the duties of local passenger transport authorities to secure local bus services where these would not otherwise be met.

-In 2016, the United States raised its de minimis import threshold from $200 to $800 per person per day.
-This change aimed to facilitate trade and reduce enforcement costs, positioning the U.S. as having one of the highest de minimis levels globally.
+In 2016, the United States increased its de minimis import threshold to $800 per person per day from $200, aiming to facilitate trade and reduce enforcement costs.
+This adjustment resulted in the U.S. having one of the highest de minimis levels globally.

-On March 22, 2017, the U.S. Supreme Court ruled in Endrew v.
-Douglas County School District that the Individuals with Disabilities Education Act (IDEA) requires more than de minimis efforts to provide equivalent educational opportunity to students with disabilities.
-This decision reversed a previous ruling.
+On March 22, 2017, the U.S. Supreme Court made a unanimous ruling in Endrew v.
+Douglas County School District, stating that the Individuals with Disabilities Education Act (IDEA) necessitates efforts exceeding de minimis to ensure equitable educational opportunities for students with disabilities.

 2021: EU eliminates de minimis exemption for VAT

-In September 2024, the U.S. government took executive action in response to an "exponential" increase in de minimis shipments.
-New regulations were introduced requiring additional data and excluding products subject to Sections 201, 232, and 301 tariffs.
+In September 2024, the U.S. government took executive action in response to a significant rise in de minimis shipments, which had grown from around 140 million to over one billion annually over the last decade.
+New regulations mandate more data, such as the importer's identity and tariff classification, and exclude products like solar panels, steel, aluminum, textiles, apparel, and footwear subject to Sections 201, 232, and 301 tariffs.